 1. Talk less

-Disengaged employees often have plenty of potential, but don’t feel that their voices are being heard.
+Disengaged employees often have plenty of potentials, but don’t feel that their voices are being heard.
 And they may have a point; how often do you encourage feedback in open forums such as office meetings?

 Great HR leaders talk less and instead ask questions.
 What do staff think to new ideas?
 What would they do differently?
 You can’t bow to every request, but when you do act on employee suggestions, make sure they get to see the changes first hand.